stuin/Skyrmion/README.md

 - [LightMap.h](https://github.com/stuin/Skyrmion/blob/main/tiling/LightMap.h)

 ## Nodes:
 Everything visible in the game is a Node or rendered by a Node.
-These are SFML sprites with extra features.
 Each node is attached to a specific layer in UpdateList, usually ordered and named by an enum, which decides render, collision, and update order.

+- float Position, Size, and Scaling
+- Has Texture, Origin, BlendMode, and Texture Rectangles
-- Can display textures, simple spritesheet animations, buffered render textures, or builtin SFML objects natively
+- Can display textures, simple spritesheet animations, buffered render textures
-- Can also just be given a completely custom draw function
 - Can be hidden while still updating
-- Only rendered when on screen
+- By default nodes are only rendered when on screen
-- Specific layers can keep updating while off screen
 - Layers can be paused while still being visible, or hidden without being paused
+- Layers can use global coordinates or can be placed relative to screen
+- Thread safe node deletion
 - Nodes can be deleted on mass by layer
 - Camera can be static or attached to any node
 - Parent a node to any other node in a tree